mead-ml/mead-baseline/docs/cmot.md

 Early stopping with patience is supported.
 There are many hyper-parameters that you can tune, which may yield many different models.
 Here is a PyTorch example of parameterization of dynamic embeddings with SGD and the default three filter sizes (3, 4, and 5):

-Here is an example running Stanford Sentiment Treebank 2 data with adadelta
+Here is an example running Stanford Sentiment Treebank 2 data with adadelta using pytorch

 ```
 python classify_sentence.py --backend pytorch --clean --optim adadelta --eta 0.01 --batchsz 50 --epochs 25 --patience 25 --train ./data/stsa.binary.phrases.train --valid ./data/stsa.binary.dev --test ./data/stsa.binary.test --embed /data/xdata/GoogleNews-vectors-negative300.bin --filtsz 3 4 5 --dropout 0.5
 ```

-(Note that these are already the default arguments!)

 ## Status